María Baltasara de los Reyes

-María Baltasara de los Reyes y Bustamante (January 6, 1798 – 1867) was a Dominican revolutionary who had an important role in the independence movement of the Dominican Republic, She was the first woman to take up arms in the Dominican War of Independence.
+María Baltasara de los Reyes y Bustamante (January 6, 1798 – 1867) was a Dominican revolutionary who had an important role in the independence movement of the Dominican Republic.
+She was the first woman to take up arms in the Dominican War of Independence.

 Life

 María Baltasara de los Reyes y Bustamante, according to Dominican historians, was called María Baltasara because she was born on Three Kings Day, January 6, 1798; and they named her Baltasara after the African king Balthazar.
 Baltasara was the daughter of Micaela Bustamante, although some information about her birth is unknown.

-Baltasara de los Reyes married, on May 2, 1812, with Francisco Acosta, a skilled sailor of Portuguese origin, known as El Portugués.
+Baltasara de los Reyes married, on May 2, 1812, Francisco Acosta, a skilled sailor of Portuguese origin, known as El Portugués.
 The couple had two children: Juan Alejandro Acosta, a military man and marine general of the Dominican Republic who fought in the Dominican War of Independence, and Lucía Acosta.

 She was one of the two hundred patriots who were at the Puerta del Conde when independence was proclaimed by the Trinitarios.
 She hid Juan Pablo Duarte in her house while he was being pursued by the Haitian authorities.
 Her discretion was so great that not even Duarte's family knew where he was hidden.
 María Baltasara cunningly decided to hide him in her home because she lived right in front of the Duarte house, and no one would search so close to his house, from there he could see his family daily without them realizing it.
 The secret was not revealed until after Duarte left for the outside world.

 María Baltazara died in 1867 in Higüey, Dominican Republic.